MayaUWI/Maya.UWI.github.io/README.md

 * Circle CI states successful for User controll push but NULL Pointer Exceptions in Azel/Main.
 * Try to fix in fork
 * Circle CI...Will be placed on a shelf for now.
 One moment, no null pointer... next push, all the null pointers.
 I will focus on finishing my last tasks.
 Update Semester has been push to done as today is the last day and that it is tested already by christopher.
-* Will attempt: (2)Colour target grades in Grey (next To each Assignment/ in course Test Etc.)

 * My Tasks:
 	* Testing: